robincherix/AutoSplitterJourney/README.md

 4. Set up the Start / Split and Pause hotkeys (same as your speedrun timer).

 5. Set up the checkboxes on the bottom left of the window.
-These checkboxes indicate whether or not the runner watch history lessons.
+These checkboxes indicate whether or not the runner watches history lessons.
 One extra checkbox indicates if the runner uses a zen jump to fast drop at the end of Sunken City.

 6. Start the timer as you normally would using your timer hotkeys.